DOAJ/doaj/cms/pages/apply/publisher-responsibilities.md

 - [Contact our Help Desk](mailto:helpdesk@doaj.org) if you want to change the Title or ISSN of your journal, but [read this section first]().
 - [Contact our Help Desk](mailto:helpdesk@doaj.org) if your journal qualifies for the Seal.
+- Request a CSV file from us that allows you to update multiple journals and values at the same time and in spreadsheet format.
 - For all other changes, log into your DOAJ account to [submit an update request](/publisher/journal).
 Use the black ‘Update’ button.

 ### When should I submit an update?